-You should use the basic seven-step inspection procedure described in Driving Safety to inspect your vehicle.
+You should use the basic seven-step inspection procedure described in Section 2 to inspect your vehicle.
 There are more things to inspect on a vehicle with air brakes than one without them.
 These things are discussed below, in the order they fit into the seven-step method.

 Check Air Compressor Drive Belt (if compressor is belt-driven).
 If the air compressor is belt-driven, check the condition and tightness of the belt.
 It should be in good condition.

 5.3.2 – During Step 5 Walk-around Inspection

 Check Slack Adjusters on S-cam Brakes.
 Park on level ground and chock the wheels to prevent the vehicle from moving.
 Release the parking brakes so you can move the slack adjusters.
 Use gloves and pull hard on each slack adjuster that you can reach.
 If a slack adjuster moves more than about one inch where the push rod attaches to it, it probably needs adjustment.
 Adjust it or have it adjusted.
 Vehicles with too much brake slack can be very hard to stop.
 Out-of-adjustment brakes are the most common problem found in roadside inspections.
 Be safe.
 Check the slack adjusters.